Dzing-SMW/chordBRR/readme.txt

 Choose the volume and delay (in samples) for each note in the chord.

+Change (tuning):
+Pops up a dialog for changing tuning of the output sample with the following options:
+	Keep original tuning:
+	Keep the original tuning of the sample.
+Note that this will be the tuning for the lowest note in the chord, the higher notes might lose some quality
+	Tune for quality:
+	This option will tune the output sample by choosing the smallest sample of the following tunings; The highest note in the sample keeps the tuning of original sample, or the sample is played at 32 kHz
+	Custom tuning:
+	The output tuning can be given by the user.
+The output tuning will be adjusted for the loop to be a division of 16.

 Play:
-Plays the current chord (tuning of original sample is required for this)
+Plays the current chord

 Save:
 Saves the sample as a wav file.
 The output wav file can be converted with a conversion tool.
 The loop point is stored in the wav file.
-The resulting brr will have the same tuning as the original sample and should be played as the lowest note in your chord.
+The tuning of the output sample shown is the tuning used for the lowest note in the chord.

 4) Known issues